OT-CONTAINER-KIT/redis-operator/README.md

 --install --namespace redis-operator
 ```

+Other customizable values are present in [values.yaml](./helm/redis-setup/values.yaml) with description.

 ## To Do
 - Add slave statefulsets in operator
 - Add services for slave statefulsets in operator